Umbraco migration

 What Survives the Move

 Umbraco's strength is structured multilingual content with a clean export path.
-Content tree, language variants, Document Types, URL aliases all carry over.
-The migration is in the runtime underneath, not in the editorial structure your team already knows.
+The content tree, language variants, Document Types and URL aliases all carry over.
+Your editors keep the structure they already know.

-every node, every culture-specific slug, every URL alias.
-We pull the URL tree from the Content Service and map it node by node.
+every node, every culture-specific slug, every umbracoUrlAlias.
+We crawl the published site and read the content tree straight out of the database, then map it node by node.

-exported through the Management API or directly from the database.
+read directly from your Umbraco database.
 Document Type properties translate field by field into the new content model.

-language variants and Vorto fields move into native multi-locale content with hreflang configured from day one.
+language variants, plus Vorto fields on the Umbraco 7 sites that still run it, move into native multi-locale content with hreflang configured from day one.

 moved from the Media section to a CDN with proper image processing.
-ImageProcessor URL parameters are replaced with their CDN equivalents.
+Crop URLs come across whether they were built with ImageProcessor on 7 and 8 or ImageSharp.Web on 10.

 page-level meta, canonical tags, sitemap, robots.txt and structured data are configured server-side, the same way they were in Umbraco.